-This site was built to showcase some of my work as a professional journalist.
-All content is owned by the newspapers for which I worked.
+I built this site to showcase some of my work as a professional journalist.
+I don’t own any of the content, as those rights belong to the publishing companies that employed me.
 To the extent possible, I have provided links to the original source on the websites where it first appeared.

 About Les Bowen